Dzsek/pretense/README.md

 Before being able to complete a mission you will need to accept it.
 This can only be done while landed and stationary at a friendly zone.

-To accept a mission, you can either dial it in using the `Other->Missions->Dial Code` option in the radio menu, or create a marker anywhere on the map and set its text to `accept:code` where code will be your `4 digit code` as written on the mission board. *ex. accept:1234*
+To accept a mission, you can dial in its `4 digit code` using the `Other->Missions->Dial Code` option in the radio menu.

 If the code was for a valid mission, this mission will now be assigned to you, and it will be removed from the mission board.
 The mission will now enter the `prepping` phase.

-In this phase the mission has not started yet, and is only visible to you using the `Other->Missions->Active Mission` option in the radio, or by creating a marker on the map and settings its text to `active`.
+In this phase the mission has not started yet, and is only visible to you using the `Other->Missions->Active Mission` option in the radio.

 You will notice that the `4 digit code` has been replaced by a new one.
 This new code is only visible to you.
 If you so wish you can share it with a friend, who can use it to join you on your mission.

-To do so, he can either dial it in using the `Other->Missions->Dial Code` option in the radio menu, or he can create a marker anywhere on the map and set its text to `join:code` where code will be the `4 digit code` that you shared with him. *ex. join:1234*
+To do so, he can dial in the `4 digit code` that you shared with him using the `Other->Missions->Dial Code` option in the radio menu.

 Any number of players can join the same mission, and the displayed rewards will be awarded to every player individually, no splitting.

 Missions can only be joined by players who are on the ground inside a friendly zone, and as long as all current members are still on the ground and the mission is still in the `prepping` phase.

-Leaving a mission in progress can be done by either using the `Other->Missions->Leave Mission` option in the radio menu, or creating a marker anywhere on the map and settings its text to `leave`.
+Leaving a mission in progress can be done by using the `Other->Missions->Leave Mission` option in the radio menu.

+All of these options are also available by map marker commands.
+For instructions on how to use them you can access the `Other->Missions->Help` option in the radio menu, or create a marker anywhere on the map and set its text to `help`.

 ### 3.3 Starting and completing a mission